Non-Standard Finance plc: Operations

-NSF operates in three main areas of consumer lending: home credit, guaranteed loans and branch-based unsecured lending.
+NSF operated in three main areas of consumer lending: home credit, guarantor loans and branch-based unsecured lending.

-Through Loans at Home (previously Loansathome4u), it serves approximately 98,000 customers from 40 branches in England, Wales and Scotland; and through Everyday Loans a further 37,000 customers from approximately 40 branches in the UK.
+Through Loans at Home (previously Loansathome4u), it served approximately 98,000 customers from 40 branches in England, Wales and Scotland.
+Through Everyday Loans, it served a further 37,000 customers from approximately 40 branches across the UK as of mid-2016.
+By 2022, the Everyday Loans branch network had expanded to over 75 locations with a net loan book of £167 million.

+In August 2017, NSF also acquired George Banco Limited, a specialist guarantor loan provider, for an enterprise value of £53.5 million, diversifying the group's offerings into the guarantor lending segment.